Yves Le Prieur: Invention of open circuit scuba

 Fernez's separate goggles didn't allow a dive deeper than ten metres because they were not pressurised, so as the diver went deeper the goggles were squeezed onto his face and eyeballs by the increasing water pressure, a phenomenon known as "mask squeeze".
 In 1933, Le Prieur replaced the Fernez goggles, noseclip and valve by a full face mask, directly supplied from the air cylinder, which balanced the pressure in the mask with the external water pressure.
 Le Prieur remarked that the diver could breathe through the mouth or nose, or both, at will, and that it was even possible to speak with another diver by bringing the glass close to their ear, the glass forming a microphone.

 In 1934 Le Prieur was granted French patent 768083 for an improved hand-controlled self-contained underwater breathing apparatus with full face mask.
-The patent application was lodged in Paris on 2 February 1934 at 2:32 pm.
-The patent was awarded on 7 May 1934 and the patent specification was published on 31 July 1934.
 The equipment delivered air at constant pressure without a demand regulator.
 Compressed air was contained in a cylinder carried on the diver's chest in a harness, delivering air to the full face mask at a pressure controlled by a hand-operated regulator.
 Excess air, and the diver's exhaled breath, escaped by slightly lifting the edges of the mask.

 The first diving club was created in France in 1935 by le Prieur and Jean Painleve, it was called the "club des scaphandres et de la vie sous l'eau", the club for divers and life under water.

 In 1946, Le Prieur invented a further improvement to his scuba set.
 Its fullface mask's front plate was loose in its seating and acted as a very big, and therefore very sensitive, diaphragm for a demand regulator: see Diving Regulator.